rstudio/plumber/README.md

 # rapier

+> WARNING: rapier is under active development and function names, parameter names, and behavior are all subject to change.
+So don't go crazy...

 rapier allows you to create a REST API by merely decorating your existing R source code with special comments.
 Take a look at an example.

 ```r